 But really, you can just disappear for a while if you wanted to and come back when you’re ready.
 The people who care about you and are closer to you can reach out by email and/or text.

-Are you doing a social media detox?
+Are you doing a social media or digital detox?
 Share some tips with us in the comments.

 Grab your Master Agenda now!